LITTOMA/WinFormsMarkup/README.md

 ### Example

 ```
-wmgen.exe MyWinFormsApp.dll GeneratedExtensions
+wmgen.exe MyWinFormsControlLib.dll GeneratedExtensions
 ```

-This will generate C# source files with extension methods for each control found in `MyWinFormsApp.dll` and save them in the `GeneratedExtensions` directory.
+This will generate C# source files with extension methods for each control found in `MyWinFormsControlLib.dll` and save them in the `GeneratedExtensions` directory.

 ## Contributing